Written by

 • Embedded Collaboration Across Tools and Workflows

 True offshore partners work inside your ecosystem.
 That means real GitHub pull requests, Jira tickets, Slack conversations, and shared documentation.
 You don’t hand over specs, you co-create and iterate together, just like you would with in-house teammates.
+GitLab’s global remote work report emphasizes that structured asynchronous documentation is a key driver of productivity in distributed engineering teams.

 • Time Zone Compatibility That Supports Agility